Utah helped lead the nation in advocating for women’s rights.

 Dramatic Film about Emmeline B. Wells

 Better Days 2020 has laid the foundation for a feature-length dramatic (not documentary) film about these women.
 With a screenplay by Jacey Heldrich, we are currently attracting funding and a production team.

-Martha Hughes Cannon Statue for U.S. Capitol Bldg.
+Martha Hughes Cannon Statue for U.S. Capitol Building

-During the 2018 legislative session, Utah Senator Todd Weiler proposed a bill to place a statue of Martha Hughes Cannon (the first female state senator in the nation and in Utah), as one of Utah’s two representative statues in the U.S. Capitol Building.
-The resolution passed the legislature.
+In the February 2018 session of the Utah Legislature, Utah Senator Todd Weiler proposed a bill to place a statue of Martha Hughes Cannon (the first female state senator in the nation and in Utah), as one of Utah’s two representative statues in the U.S. Capitol Building.
+The bill passed.
 Since no taxpayer funds will be used, a Better Days 2020 representative will be serving on the committee steered by Senator Deidre Henderson and Representative Becky Edwards to commission a Utah sculptor to create the statue, and to ship and place the statue in the Capitol rotunda in the year 2020.

 “First to Vote” License Plate